Parika23/skin-condition-diagnosis/README.md

 # Skin Condition Screening System

-A C++-based skin condition screening system that uses a symptom questionnaire and Object-Oriented Programming to suggest possible skin conditions and provide general dietary recommendations.
+A C++ based skin condition screening system that uses a symptom questionnaire and Object Oriented Programming to suggest possible skin conditions and provide general dietary recommendations.

-> **Disclaimer:** This is an educational, rule-based prototype.
+> **Disclaimer:** This is an educational, rule based prototype.
 It is not a medical diagnostic or treatment tool and should not replace advice from a qualified healthcare professional.

 ## Overview